 Power of Attorney and VA Disability Claims: How POA Could Save You Time and Frustration

-As Americans, our legal rights to life, liberty and the pursuit of happiness are considered inalienable.
-When our lives become complicated by our careers, families and health problems, however, those deeply personal rights need protecting.
+As Americans, our legal rights to life, liberty, and the pursuit of happiness are considered inalienable.
+However, when our lives become complicated by our careers, families, and health problems, those deeply personal rights need protecting.
 Power of attorney is a useful legal tool often used in cases where a person needs the legal aid of a representative.
 This tool is often used in situations where a person is incapacitated and can no longer make responsible decisions for themselves.

 Military Power of Attorney, Explained

 Anyone who has ever been deployed has likely been advised to get power of attorney just in case someone back home needs to handle financial or legal issues on their behalf while they are away.
 While power of attorney can certainly help in that situation, different types of power of attorney can be applied in different ways.
 The legal document a veteran signs to get help filing a VA claim is very different than the type of a power of attorney form signed by someone with dementia or by someone traveling out of the country.
 The four kinds of power of attorney include:

 General power of attorney

 This kind of power of attorney gives a representative power over a person’s finances, real estate holdings, and medical decisions.
 Often utilized by elderly people giving a trusted family member the ability to make decisions on their behalf, this kind of all-encompassing power of attorney is not often used by veterans seeking VA disability benefits.
 General power of attorney, however, can be limited by the language in the document, making this a highly adaptable legal tool.